Student work in each of the BBST courses will be reviewed and evaluated by the instructors as well as peer-reviewed by other students.

 - Using sources or getting assistance of any kind when you write the exam is cheating.

 - Writing the exam for longer than the allowed time is also cheating.

 - If the instructor discovers that you cheated on the exam, you will be expelled from the course.

 Here are some working notes on the strategy of assessment in the software testing course.
 They are rough guides to the thinking behind the academic version of the course.

 - Kaner, Assessment in the Software Testing Course

 - Kaner, Carts before horses: Using preparatory exercises to motivate lecture material

-In each course, the final pass/fail decision is a subjective judgment made by the lead instructor.
-Our goal is to pass most students in every class.
-However, a student is likely to fail if he or she:
+In each course, deciding if a student has successfully completed the course is a subjective judgment made by the instructors.
+Our goal is to have all students in every class complete it successfully.
+However, students have low chances of successfully completing a course if they:

 - does not submit a critical assignment or exam